 Start small: Set aside a couple of minutes to calm your mind.
 This simple practice can help you reset your thinking, reduce stress, and improve your mental and physical outlook.
 Meditation and mindfulness apps like Calm can help.

 Build up: Register for a wellness webcast, or watch one at your convenience on demand.
-As a bonus for Cigna national medical plan members, you can earn wellness incentives when you take this action.

 Own your morning

 How you start your day can influence the rest of your day, so why not start your day your way?

 Start small: Start every day for the next week by not checking your phone.
 That’s right, no looking at your phone as soon as you wake up, every day, for one week.

 Build up: Morning exercise can boost your mood and productivity.
 Work in at least 10 minutes of activity into your routine Monday through Friday.
 Take a brisk walk, then roll your head from side to side and shrug and release your shoulders, or simply spend a few minutes extending your arms over your head and holding that stretch.